Minnesota Mesothelioma Lawyer

 Minnesota Mining and Asbestos

-This is especially true in an area in the northeastern part of the state where iron has been mined for many years and where natural asbestos deposits can also be found.
-Among the miners who worked in this region, there are 70% more cases of mesothelioma as compared to the rest of the state.[2]
+- Mesothelioma rates are especially high in the northeastern part of the state, where iron has been mined for many years and natural asbestos deposits can also be found.
+Among the miners who worked in this region, there are 70% more cases of mesothelioma as compared to the rest of the state.[4]

 Libby Vermiculite